Menu

 Prime areas

-Fine motor - Can you thread the beads onto the string?
+Fine motor - Can you put the loom bands on the pinecones?

 Gross Motor - Riding bikes, obstacle course, prams, water painting

-Library area - Books all about home, family and school
+Library area - Books all about plants, flowers, growing and gardening

-Sharing a story - Responding to and asking questions
+Sharing a story - Responding to and asking questions.
+Learning new vocabulary related to our core book.

 Specific areas